joshih2/Streamlit_Web_App/README.txt

 (ProteoSpark)

 In this project, there is a folder called Streamlit_App.
-It contains the following: venv, __pycache__ , requirements.txt, peptideshaker_reports.db, python modules, app.py and a README file.
+It contains the following: venv, __pycache__ , requirements.txt, database directory (contains peptideshaker_reports.db), python modules, app.py and a README file.

 There are four modules that have been created:
  - home_page.py